Adventure: Facing the Frozen Tundra

 Challenge Level: Difficult

 Flynn is in Canada on Baffin Island so her parents can help with a climate change study.
 They are so far north that the sun doesn’t come up during the winter months.
 Flynn needs to walk to the dock so she can go on a whale watching tour to see orca whales.
 Without the sun, she brought a flashlight to see, but she slipped and fell, and now her flashlight is broken.
 She needs help making a new light source with the broken flashlight pieces so that she can find her way to the dock.

 In the first segment, Flynn will ask the participants to creativity solve the problem by planning out how they will use the household materials required to build a solution.
 Students are encouraged to build a prototype in this segment.

-In the second segment, students will research heat conduction and insulation to understand how it relates to the problem Flynn is facing.
+In the second segment, students will research electrical circuits to understand how they relate to the problem Flynn is facing.
 They will be asked to answer open-ended research questions using research links provided by Growin’GEERS and additional research they do on their own.

 In the third segment, students will rebuild their initial design based on what they learned in the second segment.
 They will be asked to create a new plan for how they will use their materials.
 Once their solution is complete, there will be a Test for Success to see if their solution passes.

 What will the participants learn?

 What electrical engineers do

 Why it is okay to fail